 But can we further reduce in the dry summer season the water consumed?
-Approx.10,000 litres of water was required per acre per day.
-With our present water saving system, we recommend using 6000 ltrs per acre – a 40% saving.
+Approx.10,000 liters of water were required per acre per day.
+With our present water saving system, we recommend using 6000 liters per acre – a 40% saving.
 We experimented and then tried it out on a large scale and use it widely in all our farms.
-It is a very simple, cost-effective and easy-to-install system.
+It is a very simple, cost-effective, and easy-to-install system.
 We call it the Deep Pipe System.

 Deep Pipe System

-With this system, we give 75 ltrs of water per palm per day.
-The actual requirement of water used by the adult palm for growth, productivity, and transpiration, is calculated at about 25 ltrs of water per day.
+With this system, we give 75 liters of water per palm per day.
+The actual requirement of water used by the adult palm for growth, productivity, and transpiration, is calculated at about 25 liters of water per day.
 Hence there can still be increased savings by further precision in water management.
-We are experimenting, using sensors and better technologies, the ideal depth, and quantity of water that is needed.
-When we have the success we will be happy to share that information too.
+We are experimenting, using sensors and better technologies, the ideal depth, and the quantity of water that is needed.
+When we have success we will be happy to share that information too.

 How to install Deep Pipe System?